bjorneik/bear-crypto/content/about.md

 ## About This Blog

-Welcome to Bear Crypto!
+Welcome to Bearing Cryptography!
 This blog documents my exploration of cryptography and its mathematical foundations as a cybersecurity student specializing in cryptographic systems.

-The name "Bear Crypto" comes from my name, Bjørn, which means "bear" in Norwegian - and also represents my goal of *bearing* knowledge about cryptography through clear explanations and rigorous examples.
+The name "Bearing Cryptography" reflects my goal of *bearing* knowledge about cryptography through clear explanations and rigorous examples.
+(It also connects to my name, Bjørn, which means "bear" in Norwegian!)

 ## About Me